 Database Server

 The database is designed in a way that each module can be deployed on same or separate database servers.
-Even the id repository database is designed to store the data into different database server using sharding methodology.
+Even the UIN data is designed to store the data into different database server using sharding methodology.
 The sharding logic will be implemented at the API level.

 Table Partitioning Strategy

 Table partitioning is part of an advanced database design for better SQL performance.
 Generally partitioning strategy is advisable and need to be followed when the data set is very high over millions of rows.
-It is dividing the table using set of columns as key that
+It is dividing the table using set of columns as key

 It logically divides the table using a column or columns of data as an index which demarcates the beginning and ending of a segment of data into individual partitions.
 These act like tables within a table and will improve querying performance.
 The key is to select the correct data to use as the partition index field and to include that as an element in the SQL where or having clause.